LydiaNiu/stats107_final/README.md

 Stress Level (Scale: 1-10): A subjective rating of the stress level experienced by the person, ranging from 1 to 10.

 2. Hypotheses:
+All the following tests will use t-test to compare the differences of the two means.

-  a.
-Null Hypothesis (H₀₁)
+  1) Null Hypothesis (H₀₁) : sleep quality of sleep apnea vs sleep quality of insomia

-    - Statement: There is no significant difference in stress levels between individuals with Sleep Apnea and Insomnia.
+   - There is no significant difference in sleep quality between people with Sleep Apnea and those with Insomnia.

-Test: Test of difference of two means

-Since the two variables are continuous and categorical, where stress level is measured on a scale (1-10) and sleeping disorders are categorical (Sleep Apnea vs. Insomnia), a t-test would be appropriate.

-b.
-Null Hypothesis (H₀₂)
+  2) Null Hypothesis (H₀₂) : stress level of sleep apnea vs stress level of insomia

-Statement: There is no significant difference in sleep quality between individuals with Sleep Apnea and Insomnia.
+   - There is no significant difference in stress levels between people with Sleep Apnea and those with Insomnia.

-Test: Test of difference of two means

-Similar to the first null hypothesis.

-c.
-Null Hypothesis (H₀₃)
+  3) Null Hypothesis (H₀₃) :

-Statement: Stress level and sleep quality are not significantly correlated in individuals with Sleep Apnea and Insomnia.
+   - There is no significant difference in sleep quality between people with No Sleep Disorder and those with Insomnia.

-Test: Pearson Correlation Coefficient (r)

-Since both variables (stress level and sleep quality) are continuous, Pearson’s correlation test will be used to measure the linear relationship between them.

-d.
-Null Hypothesis (H₀₄)
+  4) Null Hypothesis (H₀₄) :

-Statement: Comparison of individuals with sleep disorders to those without disorders.

-Analysis: The study examines individuals with insomnia to determine if there is a significant change in both stress level and sleep quality compared to those without sleep disorders.
+   - There is no significant difference in sleep quality between people with No Sleep Disorder and those with Sleep Apnea.

+  5) Null Hypothesis (H₀₅) :

+   - There is no significant difference in stress levels between people with No Sleep Disorder and those with Insomnia.

+  6) Null Hypothesis (H₀₆) :

+   - There is no significant difference in stress levels between people with No Sleep Disorder and those with Sleep Apnea.